dorumrr/de1984/FIREWALL.md

 **Shared UIDs:**

 Multiple apps can share the same UID.
+The firewall handles shared UIDs as follows:

+- **System-critical and VPN app exemption**: If ANY app with a UID is system-critical or a VPN app, the ENTIRE UID is exempted from blocking (all apps with that UID are allowed).
+This prevents bypass vulnerabilities where non-critical apps share UIDs with system packages.

-In Block All mode, the UID is blocked if ANY app with that UID should be blocked.
-In Allow All mode, the UID is blocked if ANY app with that UID has an explicit block rule for the current network.
+- **Block All mode**: For non-exempted UIDs, the UID is blocked if ANY app with that UID should be blocked (no explicit allow rule).

+- **Allow All mode**: For non-exempted UIDs, the UID is blocked if ANY app with that UID has an explicit block rule for the current network.

 **Example (Block All, WiFi):**
 - Chrome (UID 10100, no rule) → Blocked